A Visit to the Le Creuset Factory

 Each batch of iron is tested to make sure it meets their particular standards and it was amazing to see what came out of that boiling cauldron a few minutes later, as we watched the pouring, setting, and release of each pan from its mold.

-Cast-iron fans, and hygiene folks, might want to scroll ahead, but I asked why they didn’t make a line of non-enameled cast iron skillets.
+Cast-iron fans might want to scroll ahead, but I asked why they didn’t make a line of non-enameled cast iron skillets.
 They explained that cast iron works by absorbing the various fats and greases that are cooked in it into tiny pores in the metal, which helps create a sort-of nonstick surface (except to those of us who have tried to make fried rice in ours), and it’s not exactly hygienic.
 That’s not to say it’s particularly bad and I have one that I use.
 But I thought the point was interesting.

 The next few steps, you can see the pots after the molds were filled with hot iron being released.
 (It was pretty dark in the foundry, and I tried to catch it for you to see.
 But it happens kind of abruptly.)